Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Surface mounting

-Most slide locks mount to the door face rather than requiring edge boring or complex installation — accessible for DIY installation without specialist tools.
+Most slide locks mount to the door face rather than requiring edge boring — accessible for DIY installation without specialist tools.

 Cost